-There is no doubt about it …women who exercise with correct form when pregnant will return to shape faster and more effectively than those that do not.
-Research has also shown that the right exercise can certainly shorten the second stage of labour and improve post labour recovery.
+There is no doubt about it …women who exercise with correct form and posture when pregnant will return to shape faster and more effectively than those that do not.
+Research has also shown that the right form of exercise can certainly shorten the second stage of labour and improve post labour recovery.

 If you are exercising while pregnant, here are some very important tips about maintaining correct form to support your growing pregnant body.
 To ensure these exercises are done effectively I highly recommended you see a pregnancy exercise specialist or join a Preggi Bellies class.